uc-cdis/compose-services/README.md

 To create a project, visit the url where your Gen3 Commons is hosted and append the name of the program you want to create the project under.
 For example, if you are running the Docker Compose setup locally and would like to create a project under the program "Program1", the url you will visit will be `localhost/Program1`.
 You will see the same options to use form submission or upload a file.
 This time, search for "project," and then fill in the fields and hit "Submit."
 Again, a green message indicates success while a grey message indicates failure, and more details can be viewed by clicking on the "DETAILS" button.

 Once you've created a program and a project, you're ready to start submitting data for that project!
+Please note that Data Submission refers to meta data regarding the file(s) (Image, Sequencing files etc.)that are to be uploaded.
+Please refer to the [Gen3 website](https://gen3.org/resources/user/submit-data/) for additional details .

 ### Controlling access to data
 Access to data and admin privileges in Gen3 are controlled using fence through the `user.yaml` file found in the `apis_configs` directory.
 Admin privileges are required to create administrative nodes, which include programs and projects.
 For each user, you can control admin status as well as specific per-project permissions.
 The format of the `user.yaml` file is shown below: